Asset Allocation Comparison Tool in Advice Tools

 It is now accessible from Digital Advice > Advice Tools.

 The left menu panel will display Portfolio Name, along with a grouping of tick boxes for the clients' entities.
-This gives users the option to select and deselect any portfolio or underlying investment for comparison.
+This gives users the option to select and deselect any platform or underlying investments for comparison.

 There are two types of asset allocation - existing and strategic – Users can switch between these by selecting the required header.